marcel-forer/simple-landing-page/README.md

 # simple-landing-page
-This is a simple landing page for a website
+This is a simple landing page for a website, written in html and css